-Wear your swimsuit and bring a beach towel--there are several opportunities along the way for an impromptu dip.
-Some of my favorite spots for swimming are the waterfall-fed pool at Pua'a Kaa State Wayside Park (mile marker 22) and Hamoa Beach (mile marker 50, after Hana—note that the mile markers go backwards after you pass through Hana).
+Wear your swimsuit and bring a beach towel—there are several opportunities along the way for an impromptu dip.
+Some of our favorite spots for swimming are the waterfall-fed pool at Pua'a Kaa State Wayside Park (mile marker 22); Koki Beach for experienced body surfers (mile marker 51, after Hana—note that the mile markers go backwards after Hana); and Hamoa Beach (mile marker 50).

 Twin Falls (mile marker 2) is a bit of a crowded tourist trap, but if you get there first thing in the morning before the crowds it's a fun spot.
 However, I'd skip it if you want to make two or more swimming stops.

-The Waikamoi Ridge Trail (mile marker 9.5) is a quick (10 minute) and easy hike that gives you a taste of the rain forest's lushness—allow about 30 minutes if you want to walk at a leisurely pace.
+The Waikamoi Ridge Trail (mile marker 9.5) is a relatively quick and easy hike that gives you a taste of the rain forest's lushness—allow about 30 minutes if you want to walk at a leisurely pace.
 The trail is muddy, so wear sensible shoes.

-My favorite of the many, many waterfalls along the route is Wailua Falls (past Hana at mile marker 45).
+My favorite of the many, many waterfalls along the route is Wailua Falls (mile marker 45).